Algoinde/Audio/README.md

 If it's a headset, it will have both input and output in the same jack.
 Sound input will come from the mic on the headset and sound output will go to your headphones.

+In the settings window above, Playback will show *output devices*.
+Recording will show *input devices*.

 ### Choosing devices per-application

 What you just did in the section above was setting the *default* input or output.
 Programs can choose to not respect this default and you can pick different devices for different programs.